 - Placings in all divisions will go to 10th for individual classes and models will be awarded commercial silk flat ribbons.
 Most of these are NENE ribbons, but there are still a few recycled BreyerFest ribbons kicking around.
-The Novice division will not have any sectional champs.
+The Novice division- Starting in 2023 the Novice Breed division will have Champion & Reserve, plus Top 10 to make up for no Sectionals.
+Collectibility and Performance will still be Champion & Reserve only.
 They will receive rosettes for overall champions and reserves that will be different from the Intermediate rosettes :).
 The judges will be encouraged to award Honorable Mention flats to callbacks with larger numbers at their discretion.
 The Intermediate Performance division will not have sectionals, but will be awarded a Top 3 in addition to the Overall Champion and Reserve.
 Workmanship will have a Top 10 + Champion & Reserve, no sectionals.
 Intermediate Breed & Intermediate Collectibility will have sectional Champs and Reserves (just the stablemate trophies) and Overall Champs (Trophies plus Rosettes).
 All Overall Champions and Reserves in any division will also get Stablemate Trophies, per usual.
 Amateur Owner (custom), and Fun Classes will not have champ/reserve and are open to everyone.
 AO classes will be awarded commercial flats and the Fun classes will have "fun" prizes as always.
 TBA closer to the show.